abzetdin-adamov/Hive-Data-Definition-and-Manipulation-Tutorial/README.md

 2. To use Hive the interpretor should start typing hive

-Default location of Hive data is `/user/hive/warehouse`
+Default location of Hive data is `/user/hive/warehouse` To run system commands from Hive put "!" as prefix of command.
+Example: 'hive>!ls /home/hadoop' or '/ hive>!hdfs dfs -ls /'

 3. To see the list of available databases
 ```